Allen v. Milligan: Supreme Court

+Initial injunction

 The Supreme Court stayed the district court's injunctions in an order issued on February 7, 2022.
 The order stated that there was probable jurisdiction from the district court's order in Milligan, and granted certiorari before judgment in Caster.
-Justice Elena Kagan, joined by Justices Stephen Breyer and Sonia Sotomayor dissented, stating "Today’s decision is one more in a disconcertingly long line of cases in which this Court uses its shadow docket to signal or make changes in the law, without anything approaching full briefing and argument."
+Justice Elena Kagan, joined by Justices Stephen Breyer and Sonia Sotomayor dissented, stating "Today's decision is one more in a disconcertingly long line of cases in which this Court uses its shadow docket to signal or make changes in the law, without anything approaching full briefing and argument."
 Chief Justice John Roberts also wrote a dissent to the order to grant a stay, but agreed the Court should review the case.

 In response to Kagan's dissent, Justice Brett Kavanaugh wrote a concurrence, joined by Justice Samuel Alito, stating that under Purcell v.
 Gonzalez, courts should not enjoin enforcement of election-related laws or regulations so close to the election.
 Again in response, Kagan noted that Alabama "enacted the current map in less than a week and can move quickly again if it wants to", and that their "primary is still four months away, while the general election is nearly nine months away."
 By contrast, Purcell was decided only 15 days before the 2006 election.

+Oral argument

+Oral arguments were held on October 4, 2022, with Edmund LaCour defending Alabama, Deuel Ross of the NAACP Legal Defense Fund for the Milligan appellees, Abha Khanna of Elias Law Group for the Caster respondents, and the United States solicitor general Elizabeth Prelogar as amicus curiae for the United States.

+Opinion of the Court

+On June 8, 2023, the Supreme Court affirmed the district court and held Alabama's map likely violated the Voting Rights Act.
+Chief Justice John Roberts delivered the opinion of the court, except for Part III-B-1.
+His opinion was joined in whole by Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson, and in part by Justice Brett Kavanaugh.

+Dissents

+Justice Clarence Thomas wrote a dissent, joined fully by Justice Gorsuch and partially by Justice Alito and Justice Barrett.
+Thomas wrote that the decision would force "Alabama to intentionally redraw its longstanding congressional districts so that black voters can control a number of seats roughly proportional to the black share of the State's population.
+Section 2 demands no such thing, and, if it did, the Constitution would not permit it."
+Justice Alito wrote a separate dissent joined fully by Justice Gorsuch.